 I did quite a bit of research around online looking at various Houdini VFX schools, ranging from full time learning to smaller, pay per tutorial videos.
 After much research I decided on CG Spectrum, being very impressed with the Houdini FX Diploma student showcase.

-The idea of being trained by industry professionals was a huge draw.
-Being able to talk with the pros about questions and issues you’re facing while learning, alongside the weekly live video sessions made the choice of CG Spectrum easy.
+Being trained by industry professionals was a huge draw.
+Talking with pros about issues you’re facing while learning, alongside the weekly live video sessions made the choice of CG Spectrum easy.

 How did you originally get into 3D, and what kind of work have you been doing since?